mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 [Type of tests in Drupal 8/9](https://www.drupal.org/docs/8/testing/types-of-tests-in-drupal-8).

 The tests configuration is defined in [.gitlab-ci/phpunit.xml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/4.x-dev/.gitlab-ci/phpunit.xml).
-You can set a specific configuration file with `CI_PHPUNIT_CONFIGURATION`.
+You can set your own specific configuration file with `CI_PHPUNIT_CONFIGURATION` or for a project simply have a `web/core/phpunit.xml` file.

-This project include a specific phpunit configuration:
+This project include a specific phpunit configuration, tests are performed only for files from `modules/custom/**` and `themes/custom/**`.

-- Custom modules and themes only, those are prefixed with `custom` in `phpunit.xml`, as `customunit, customkernel, customfunctional, customfunctional-javascript`
-  - All `tests/` from `modules/custom/**` and `themes/custom/**`

 There is a Gitlab variable to select the tests and optional group:

 Name | Value
 -|-
-CI_PHPUNIT_TESTS | custom
 CI_PHPUNIT_GROUP | my_group_tests
-CI_PHPUNIT_CONFIGURATION | configuration file, default `web/core/`
+CI_PHPUNIT_CONFIGURATION | configuration file folder, default `web/core/`

-If `CI_PHPUNIT_TESTS` is _empty_ all tests will be run.

-To override the configuration you can copy [.gitlab-ci/phpunit.xml](https://gitlab.com/mog33/gitlab-ci-drupal/-/blob/4.x-dev/.gitlab-ci/phpunit.xml) in your project and adapt for your tests.

 ### Codecov.io support